thriveweb/cordner/content/posts/2020-08-13-2020-tax-time-and-government-support-measures.md

 **Early Release of Superannuation:**
 If you were eligible and in turn received access to early release of your superannuation you do not need to do anything.
 The income you have received will not be assessable nor will it be included in your tax return.

-If you would like more information regarding the 2020 financial year, please give one of our friendly advisors a call.
+If you would like more information regarding the 2020 financial year, please give one of our friendly Gold Coast advisors a call on (07) 5504 5700.

+_Cordner Advisory - Your Business Advisory, Accounting & Tax Specialists.
+Catering for clients all across Australia, from the golden beaches of the Gold Coast and Sunshine Coast to the capital cities such as Brisbane, Sydney and Melbourne._